 Description

-To best prevent data misuse and security, the FTC’s first and “most fundamental” principle of notice should be implemented.
+To best prevent data misuse and increase security, the FTC’s first and “most fundamental” principle of notice should be implemented.
 (FTC, 1998, pg.
 7) The primary aim is to inform and raise awareness of the data being collected from them and the corresponding risks and procedures to be taken to protect their data.

 Image 1.
 Screenshot of Facebook’s permissions page.

 Websites and applications have implemented this principle by prompting users with a permissions webpage such as the one presented in image 1.
-Effectiveness of this method is varied, but it’s directions and purpose are clear for users.
-At first glance it appears to be a P3P approach, where the user either continues or cancels, accepts or rejects the data permissions.
+Effectiveness of this method is varied, but its directions and purpose are clear for users.
+At first glance, it appears to be a P3P approach, where the user either continues or cancels, accepts or rejects the data permissions.
 But there is room for a more customized user preference using the “Edit This” selection.
 The strengths of this method are in the required user input, modular privacy settings, and simple familiar terms presented to help the user understand the nature of the data being shared.

 IoT devices usually don’t have the luxury of a graphics interface to notify the user of its data policies.
 Products like the Amazon echo dot, or Samsung Smart devices work by simply plugging in and syncing to a phone.